 Whisky investment companies are now big names in the whisky cask trading scene.
 They help with everything from picking casks to keeping them safe and in good shape.
 Their goal is to make it easier for investors to get into the market.

 Some companies promise big returns, like up to 12% growth each year.
 One company even said whisky values went up by 478% over ten years.
-But, these claims have been questioned.
+However, some have questioned these claims.
 The Advertising Standards Authority has blocked some ads for being misleading.

 Experts call the whisky cask investment market a “gold rush”.
 This fast growth has raised worries about rules and being clear about information.
 The Scotch Whisky Association doesn’t control cask investments, so investors need to be careful.